Nathaniel Paterson: Life

-He was born in Kells in Kirkcudbrightshire in 1787, the eldest son of Mary Locke and her husband, Walter Paterson a stone engraver, and grandson of Robert Paterson aka "Old Mortality".
+He was born in Kells in Kirkcudbrightshire in 1787, the eldest son of Mary Locke and her husband, Walter Paterson a stone engraver, and grandson of Robert Paterson "Old Mortality".

-Nathaniel was educated at Balmaclellan.
+Paterson was educated at Balmaclellan.
 In 1804 he went to the University of Edinburgh to study divinity.
 Not until 1816 was he licensed by the Church of Scotland, initially being employed as an assistant at Linlithgow.
 He took some time to find a patron and only in 1821 became minister of Galashiels.
 In 1833 he moved to St Andrews Church in Glasgow.
 This church stood on Greendyke Street near Glasgow Green.

 In the Disruption of 1843 he left the established Church of Scotland and, together with a large part of his original congregation, created the Free St Andrews Church.
 They worshipped in a rear hall in the Black Bull Inn while the new church was built.
 The new church stood on the corner of Hanover Street and Cathedral Street.

-In 1850 he replaced Very Rev Mackintosh MacKay as Moderator of the Free Church.
-He in turn was succeeded in 1851 by Very Rev Alexander Duff.
+In 1850 he replaced Mackintosh MacKay as Moderator of the Free Church.
+He in turn was succeeded in 1851 by Alexander Duff.

-He lived at 19 Landsdowne Crescent in Glasgow.

 He retired to Helensburgh around 1864 and died there on 25 April 1871.
 He is buried in Glasgow Southern Necropolis on Caledonia Road in Glasgow.

-The Free St Andrews Church was demolished in the 20th century.